Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: System Model and Problem Definition

 \subsection{Network Channel and Queuing Model}

-In realistic IoE scenarios, edge nodes often share a bandwidth-constrained uplink channel (e.g., LPWAN or shared 5G slice) to communicate with the cloud.
-We model this contention and the subsequent processing at the broker using queuing theory.
+In realistic IoE scenarios, edge nodes often share a bandwidth-constrained uplink channel to communicate with the cloud.
+We model this channel contention and the subsequent processing at the broker using queuing theory.

-\textbf{Assumption 2 (Poisson Arrivals):} We assume that the arrival of skyline candidates from the distributed edge nodes follows a Poisson process, and the service time at the broker follows an exponential distribution.
-This allows us to model the system as an M/M/1 queue.
+\begin{assumption}[Poisson Arrivals and Queuing] We assume that the arrival of skyline candidates from the distributed edge nodes follows a Poisson process, and the service time at the broker follows an exponential distribution, allowing us to model the system as an M/M/1 queue.
+According to the Palm-Khintchine theorem, the superposition of packet traffic from a massive number of independent sensor nodes asymptotically approaches a Poisson process.
+Thus, the M/M/1 model provides a mathematically tractable upper bound for evaluating the cloud processing latency. \end{assumption}